What can you do when your house has been declared a disaster area?

 Here are a few hints for you.
 First, don't enter or leave a room empty-handed.
 The same goes for entering and exiting your house and car.
 This way, you are always putting things back in their proper places without having to make special trips.

-Next, set aside an hour to clean and put a book on tape in the stereo to listen to while you do it.
+Next, set aside an hour to clean and put on an audio book to listen to while you do it.
 It's a painless way to accomplish two things at once.